Ruben van Bommel

-Ruben van Bommel (born 3 August 2004) is a Dutch professional footballer who plays as a winger for club PSV.
+Ruben van Bommel (born 3 August 2004) is a Dutch professional footballer who plays as a winger for club PSV and the Netherlands national team.

 Club career

 MVV

 Van Bommel progressed through the PSV academy, before moving to MVV in 2020.
 He made his debut in the Eerste Divisie on 8 August 2022 away at Jong AZ appearing as a second-half substitute for Koen Kostons.
 His brother Thomas van Bommel started the game and they were playing alongside each other for 20 minutes until Thomas was subbed off late in the second half.

 On his first appearance at Maastricht's home ground De Geusselt, a week after his professional debut, van Bommel scored his first professional goal in a 3–1 win against NAC Breda.
 Van Bommel received some notoriety in September 2022 when he was one of two players, along with Jaymillio Pinas in a match between MVV and Dordrecht who were booked for diving inside a minute of each other.

 On 10 February 2023, he scored a brace and provided an assist in a 5–1 league win over TOP Oss.
 His second goal was a beautiful chip over opposing goalkeeper Thijs Jansen.
 After the game he stated that he intended to extend his contract with MVV.

 AZ

 On 1 July 2023, Van Bommel officially signed a four-year contract with Eredivisie club AZ, agreeing to a commitment to the club until 2027.

 Van Bommel scored his first goal in the Eredivisie on 13 August 2023, scored the 3–0 in the 51th minute, the match ended with 5–1 home win against Go Ahead Eagles.
 On 18 August, he scored his first European goal in a 2–0 UEFA Conference League home win against FC Santa Coloma.
-On 25 February 2024, he scored two goals in a 2–0 home win against Ajax, marked his first time to score two goals in a Eredivisie match.
+On 25 February 2024, he scored two goals in a 2–0 home win against Ajax, marked his first time to score two goals in an Eredivisie match.

 At the end of February 2024, he received the Johan Cruyff Talent of the Month, his first individual Eredivisie award.
 In October 2024, Van Bommel was nominated for the Golden Boy Award, ranked 82nd.

 PSV

-On 11 July 2025, fellow Eredivisie club PSV announced they signed Van Bommel a five-year contract with the club.
+On 11 July 2025, Van Bommel rejoined PSV on a five-year contract.
+On 16 September, he scored his first UEFA Champions League goal in a 3–1 home defeat against Union Saint-Gilloise.
+On 21 September, he suffered an anterior cruciate ligament injury in a 2–2 draw with rivals Ajax, ruling him out for the remainder of the season.

+Van Bommel made his return from injury on 18 July 2026, in a pre-season friendly against Union Saint-Gilloise.